iverks/crysm/pets-guide/tutorial.typ

 The initial $omega$ angle should already be set to an initial estimate from #ref(<section:setting-pts-params>).
 Run the step without enabling "Global search for tilt axis position $omega$".
 Usually enabling the optimization of the $delta$ angle leads to worse results.
 Note that the $delta$ angle is refined on a frame by frame basis in #ref(<section:frame-geometry>).

 #note[Help][Finding an initial guess for the tilt axis][
-  In #ref(<fig:laue-circle-movement>) we can see three equally spaced frames from the Mordenite 1 dataset.
+  In #ref(<fig:laue-circle-movement>) we can see three equally spaced frames from a reference dataset.
   We can see the Laue circle, the intersection between a layer of the reciprocal crystal and the Ewald sphere, moving across the image.
   This should be present in most data sets, but not all, and the distance of the path from the origin might vary depending on the crystal orientation.
   The center of the Laue circle can be traced across the dataset.